TEAR TROUGH INJECTION BEFORE/AFTER : RESULTS

 In consultation, a serious doctor uses before/after photos as a clinical follow-up tool, not as a promise of results.
 In Geneva, high-end medical establishments favor an approach based on analysis, personalization, and respect for naturalness.

-Can the result of an injection in the valley of tears be precisely anticipated ?
+Can the result of a tear trough injection be precisely anticipated ?

 What is the difference between the actual result and the patient’s expectations ?